brehaut/picoparse/README.markdown

 # picoparse

+**Note:** *This project is effectively abandoned at this point.
+I won't be making any more changes or releases, and issues will be ignored.*

 Picoparse is a very small parser / scanner library for Python.
 It is built to make constructing parsers  straight forward, and without the complications regular expressions bring to the table.
 The design is inspired by the